In this article, we cover the three most common problems preventing your log splitter's electric start engine from starting and how to resolve them.

 Discharged | 0 - 11.9 |

-It's quite common to repeatedly draw down the voltage in your battery when the engine's charging circuit is not allowed sufficient time to charge the battery.
+It's common to repeatedly draw down the voltage in your battery when the engine's charging circuit is not allowed sufficient time to charge the battery.
 Electric starting your engine and running it for less than an hour will use more battery power than it will replace.

 If you have a voltage meter handy, check the reading on your battery while you're electric starting the engine.
 If it drops below 11 volts, the battery is too weak to start your engine.
 A reading of 10.5 or lower is a good indication of a dead cell.